Belgian Congo: Toward independence

-Political organization
+Political organisation

-Congolese participation in World War II and news of changes in other colonies resulted in their organising to gain more power.
+The participation of Congolese people in the Second World War and news of changes in other colonies resulted in their organising to gain more power.
 As a result of the inability of the colonial government to introduce radical and credible changes, the Congolese elites began to organise themselves socially and soon also politically.
-In the 1950s two markedly different forms of nationalism arose among the Congolese elites.
+In the 1950s, two markedly different forms of nationalism arose among the Congolese elites.
 The nationalist movement—to which the Belgian authorities, to some degree, turned a blind eye—promoted territorial nationalism, wherein the Belgian Congo would become one politically united state after independence.

 In opposition to this was the ethno-religious and regional nationalism that took hold in the Bakongo territories of the west coast, Kasai and Katanga.
 The first political organisations were of the latter type.
 ABAKO, founded in 1950 as the Association culturelle des Bakongo and headed by Joseph Kasa-Vubu, was initially a cultural association that soon turned political.
 From the mid-1950s, it became a vocal opponent of Belgian colonial rule.
 Additionally, the organization continued to serve as the major ethno-religious organization for the Bakongo and became closely intertwined with the Kimbanguist Church, which was extremely popular in the lower Congo.

 In 1955, Belgian professor Antoine van Bilsen published a treatise called Thirty Year Plan for the Political Emancipation of Belgian Africa.
 The timetable called for the gradual emancipation of the Congo over a 30-year period—the time Van Bilsen expected it would take to create an educated elite who could replace the Belgians in positions of power.
 The Belgian government and many of the évolués were suspicious of the plan—the former because it meant eventually giving up the Congo, and the latter because Belgium would continue to rule for another three decades.
 A group of Catholic évolués responded positively to the plan with a moderate manifesto in a Congolese journal called Conscience Africaine; they raised issues as to the extent of Congolese participation.